NFL Week 18 Scenarios, Stakes & Playoff Matchups | What to Expect Today in Final Week

 I doubt many foresaw the Week 17 MVP odds transformation coming, with Drake Maye catapulting ahead of Matthew Stafford.
 But isn't that why we love football so much?

-Well, I'm sure I'm not the first to tell you this, but don't bank on the Miami Dolphins pulling off that kind of surprise at a freezing cold Gillette Stadium against the New England Patriots on Sunday.
+Well, I'm sure I'm not the first to tell you this, but don't bank on the Miami Dolphins pulling off that kind of surprise at a freezing cold Gillette Stadium against the New England Patriots today.
 With a win, the likelihood of which FanDuel has at 87%, the Patriots will lock up the No. 2 seed unless Denver implodes.

 3. Jaguars (12-4)